-Introduction: This systematic review aimed to comprehensively examine computational models, implementation challenges, and future perspectives of intelligent referral systems in Electronic Health Records (EHRs) to identify research gaps and propose sustainable development strategies.
+Introduction: This systematic review aimed to examine computational models, implementation challenges, and future pathways of intelligent referral systems integrated with Electronic Health Records (EHRs), with the goal of identifying research gaps and proposing sustainable development directions.

-Information sources or data: A systematic search was conducted in databases including PubMed, Scopus, Web of Science, and IEEE Xplore, as well as the Google Scholar search engine.
-Relevant keywords such as "Electronic Health Records," "Intelligent Referral Systems," and "Artificial Intelligence in Healthcare" were used to retrieve articles published between 2006 and 2025, covering both English-language sources and gray literature.
+Information sources or data: A comprehensive search was conducted in PubMed, Scopus, Web of Science, IEEE Xplore, and Google Scholar for studies published between 2006 and 2025, including English-language gray literature.

-Combine content and results: The results indicated that machine learning models (40%) and explainable AI (20%) were the dominant approaches, demonstrating high accuracy in risk prediction and referral prioritization.
-Fuzzy rules were utilized for uncertainty management, while blockchain technology was employed for security and interoperability.
-Identified challenges included data integration, privacy concerns, user acceptance, and infrastructural limitations.
-It was found that 60% of the studies were of high quality, with a notable surge in publications post-2019.
+Combine content and results: Findings indicated that machine learning (40%) and explainable AI (20%) were the dominant approaches, demonstrating strong performance in risk prediction and referral prioritization.
+Fuzzy logic was applied to manage uncertainty, and blockchain technologies were used to enhance security and interoperability.
+Major challenges included data integration, privacy concerns, user acceptance, and infrastructural limitations.
+Sixty percent of the studies were rated as high quality, with a clear increase in publications after 2019.

-Conclusion: Intelligent referral systems hold transformative potential for digital health; however, their success depends on addressing technical and ethical barriers.
-Future recommendations include focusing on user training, standardization, and research in low-resource settings to enhance global efficiency.
+Conclusion: Intelligent referral systems hold significant potential to advance digital health, yet their effectiveness depends on overcoming technical and ethical barriers.
+Emphasis on user training, standard development, and research in low-resource environments is recommended to improve their global applicability.

 Type of Study: